bhas/HYF-exercises/react/minimal-template/README.md

 ## Getting started
 1. Make sure you have [installed node](https://nodejs.org/en/download) on your PC
-1. Copy the `minimal-template folder` and replace the name with the name of your app.
+1. Copy the folder `minimal-template` and replace the name with the name of your app.
 2. Open a terminal and navigate to the newly created folder.
     ``` shell
     cd <path to your folder>
     ```
-3. install the dependencies.
+3. Run below command in the terminal to install the dependencies.
 This is only required initially.
     ``` shell
     npm install
     ```